jjonez96/Crypto-tracker/README.md

 Should only use functional component and hooks X

-Should have unit test (>3) to test components
+Should have unit test (>3) to test components X

 Should fetch some data from RESTful backend (like Firebase) X

 Source code should be in gitlab.com X

-Should run by npm i, npm start, npm run build, firebase deploy
+Should run by npm i, npm start, npm run build, firebase deploy X

 Should have some menu navigation X